Skip to Main Content

 Who can borrow

 Any current Bucknell University student, faculty, or staff member may request an item through ILL.
+Emeritus faculty and staff may request items as long as they have an active library account.
 Requests may be placed directly in the patron’s ILLiad account or by using the “Get It” button in Bertrand’s catalog.

 Alumni, community borrowers, retired faculty and staff, and members of the Bucknell Institute of Lifelong Learning are not eligible to borrow through ILL.